cressie176/util-haven-projections/README.md

                   └───────────────────────────────────┘           └───────────────────────────────────┘
 ```

-The solution adopted by this project is to store source data in a GitHub repository as time seried JSON documents, and to generate a set of projections which are published as npm packages.
+The solution adopted by this project is to store source data in a GitHub repository as time series JSON documents, and to generate a set of projections which are published as npm packages.
 The projections and packages are semantically versioned, and validated using [yup](https://www.npmjs.com/package/yup) schemas.
 The packages also include the projection's TypeScript definitions.
 To minimise client bundle sizes, each package contains two variations of its projections, 'all' which includes all records, and 'currrent-and-future' which excludes historic ones.

 ### Pros